RocketDerp/April14_2025/PostMalala/Patriarchy/Patriarchy_Pussy_Riots_Everywhere.md

 Isaiah 7:14 (authorship: https://en.wikipedia.org/wiki/Isaiah )  mentions the virgin birth concept.
 Matthew 1:22-23 (authorship: https://en.wikipedia.org/wiki/Gospel_of_Matthew ) also.

-Contradictiong Campbell: "the only one in which the virgin birth appears is the Gospel According to Luke, and Luke"
+Contradicting Campbell: "the only one in which the virgin birth appears is the Gospel According to Luke, and Luke"

 Year 1987 Joseph Campbell didn't have modern Google Search to easily fact-check.